 Nicolas Ullens, who killed his stepmother Myriam Ullens-Lechien in Lasne on March 29, admitted that he was deeply jealous of his stepmother.
 According to Nicolas, he was humiliated for years and didn’t understand why his step-siblings, Virginie and Gilles, were taking too big a share of the family fund.
 He was particularly envious of Gilles who had a duplex in Rome and Virginie’s husband who suddenly got the hunting lodge in South Africa.
-Nicolas felt neglected and ignored by his father after Myriam came into their lives.
+Nicolas felt neglected and ignored by his father following Myriam came into their lives.
 Guy Ullens, his father, gave his four children €50,000 per month, but Nicolas was not satisfied with that.
-On the day of the murder, Nicolas stormed into his father’s office in Lasne and demanded an explanation about the sale of the magnificent villa of Ohain.
+On the day of the murder, Nicolas stormed into his father’s office in Lasne and demanded an explanation regarding the sale of the magnificent villa of Ohain.
 His father got angry and asked him to leave the house, so he met his mother-in-law on his way out who offered him her cheek, which he kissed.
 Relatives described this as the “kiss of Judas”.

 Killer of his stepmother Myriam Ullens-Lechien, in Lasne, on March 29, Nicolas Ullens did not hide it: he was deeply jealous of his “wicked stepmother”.
 To the investigators, the son of Baron Guy Ullens de Schooten thus declared to have been humiliated for years.
 The Walloon Brabant prosecutor’s office quickly qualified the motive for the murder of his mother-in-law as a financial problem.
 But for the alleged murderer, the evil was much deeper.